-When the Lord alone is our portion and our cup, our lot is secure.
-The boundary lines have fallen on pleasant places because of Jesus.
+When the Lord is our portion and our cup, our lot is secure.
+The boundary lines have fallen for us on pleasant places because of Jesus.
 Surely we have a delightful inheritance!

 Stand firm.
 Let nothing move you.
-Go forth in peace, Beloved.
+And go forth in peace.